Loading...

 This is a request for a park and trail grant that is contingent on the applicant's successful award of a single named round of a single named grant.
 The named grant must be an active (not presumed) state or federal grant that is available to others, competitive in nature, and awarded within one (1) year of MEPRD’s contingent award notification.
 If awarded the contingent grant, the applicant shall proceed with the project.
 If not awarded the contingent grant (or partially awarded), the applicant may choose to cancel MEPRD’s contingent award without penalty or proceed with the project.
 In no case shall the project scope be revised.

-Virtual events are eligible under the FY23 Event Sponsorship Grant Program.
+Virtual events are permitted for certain event types.
 An eligible virtual event should encourage the use of, or incorporate, public parks, trails, or outdoor facilities in Madison County, IL and/or St. Clair County, IL for event participation.
 Virtual event activities (such as a scavenger hunt or another location-specific activities) must be located within MEPRD’s jurisdiction.
 Virtual events cannot exceed 31 consecutive calendar days.

 Yes, but one phase must be substantially complete before the next phase may begin, and each phase must have distinctly separate bid packages and dates (i.e., no two phases of the same project funded in part by MEPRD may start simultaneously).
 Note that no more than one application request may be submitted per site/parcel/location per round, even if submitted by different Project Sponsors.